 Sending materials back to his London studio, he worked to layer painting, fabrics and objects into collages and sculptures that mimicked the arrangements he came across in the market.
 In weaving different types of images together, Vitturi mines the material substance of the market, and attempts to make sense of the time he spent there and the layers of experience and transformation he encountered along the way.
 Money Must Be Made is a love letter from Vitturi to Lagos, its spirit and its people.

-Money Must Be Made is a hardcover publication, printed in an edition of 2000 copies.
-Each cover is handmade and unique, collaged by Vitturi with recycled off-cuts of various fabrics, vinyl’s and leather.
+Money Must Be Made is a hardcover publication, each cover is handmade and unique, collaged by Vitturi with recycled off-cuts of various fabrics, vinyl’s and leather.
 The Nigerian writer Emmanuel Iduma has written an accompanying glossary as a way to navigate through the book and it’s many voices, based on his experiences growing up in Lagos.

 Publication date: September 2017 Format: Hardcover Size: 20 x 29.7 cm Number of pages: 144 Type of printing: Offset ISBN: 9781999814410